Cacalotlcoatl/sd-FileRAVEN/README.md

 - **Automatic Model Updates:** Search for new versions of existing models and automatically download and rename them according to the naming template of the previous version.
 User choice between keeping or overwriting the old model.
 - **Model Database Management:** Create a model database to efficiently manage and locate local files, enhancing overall file organization and retrieval.
 - **Customizable Source List:** Provide for full integration of additional user-customizable model sources such as Hugging Face.
+- **Automatic Preview Image Generation:** User configures their preferred stable-diffusion UI to automatically generate preview images for models that lack one, utilizing model metadata as a basis for the generated image.

 ## Integration Plans:
 Extensions, nodes, plugins, etc. for: